Penguins on the beach - photo by Casey Allen - photo by Casey Allen

 Jan Hartke of Earth Council Alliance and the Clinton Global Initiative says about Voices for Biodiversity: “Voices for Biodiversity is so important that if you had not invented it, somebody else would have had to . . . .
 Again, the life of the planet needs you.”

-National Federation of Press Women awards first prize in communication to Voices for Biodiversity
+National Federation of Press Women Awards First Place for Best Website to Voices for Biodiversity Founder, Tara Lumpkin

 - Jun 25, 2015

-The National Federation of Press Women awards first prize to Tara Waters Lumpkin for the website Voices for Biodiversity being the “best website edited or managed by a nonprofit, government agency or educational organization” in its annual national communications contest.
-A total of 257 recipients from across the country received awards for excellence in communications.
-A distinguished group of professional journalists, communications specialists and educators judged 575 entries in a wide variety of categories.
-Only first-place winning entries at the state level are eligible to enter the national contest.
-All entries were published or broadcast between Jan.
-1, 2014, and Dec.
-31, 2014.
+The National Federation of Press Women has awarded first place to Founder Tara Waters Lumpkin for the website Voices for Biodiversity being the “best website edited or managed by a nonprofit, government agency or educational organization” in its annual communications contest.
 The NFPW is a nationwide organization of women and men pursuing careers across the communications spectrum, including print and electronic journalism, freelancing, new media, books, public relations, marketing, graphic design, photography, advertising, radio and television.

-New Mexico Press Women awards first prize in communication to Voices for Biodiversity
+New Mexico Press Women Awards First Place for Best Website to Voices for Biodiversity Founder, Tara Lumpkin

 - Apr 25, 2015